nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/cli/dep-graph.md

 Default: `false`

-Watch for changes to dep graph and update in-browser
+Watch for changes to dependency graph and update in-browser